OMAS - 360 Vintage Red

 While I appreciate it was all part of the redesign and updating of the models, the original 360 design is hard to beat.

 The transparent cotton resin is a bold deep scarlet red.
 The trim is in the HT silver tone style.
-So it is called a demonstrator.

 The original horizontal ribbed pattern engraved on the cap and the pen’s triangular section on the 18K gold nib emphasize the triangular shape, unique of its kind, symbol of OMAS style.